 Paul compared Jesus to Adam.
 In Romans, he wrote, ‘Just as through the disobedience of the one man the many were made sinners, so also through the obedience of the one man the many will be made righteous.’
 (Romans 5:19) And in 1 Corinthians, he said, ‘As in Adam all die, so in Christ, all will be made alive.’
 Jesus became the redeemer for Adam’s transgressions.
 But what could have motivated Jesus to sacrifice himself for Adam’s mistakes?
 His actions are better understood if he believed himself to be Adam.
 That may be why Paul called Jesus the Last Adam (1 Corinthians 15:45).

 Christianity now teaches that Jesus existed before Creation, but early Christians may have believed that Jesus was Adam.
 The likeness of Jesus to Adam in Paul’s first letters could reflect that.

 The Quran strengthens the idea that Jesus could be Adam.
 Jesus was like Adam in the way he was created (Quran 3:59).
 More importantly, several Quran verses state that God ordered the angels to prostrate before Adam (Quran 2:34, 7:11, 15:28-29, 17:61, 18:50, 20:116, 38:71-74).
 It is remarkable because angels are higher beings than humans.
-Satan refused because he did not want to bow for a creature made from dust.
+Satan refused because he did not want to bow to a creature made from dust.
 The Quran stresses it several times so that it could be significant.
 As Christians believe that Jesus is the Lord who will command humankind, this suggests that Jesus could be Adam.
 The Quran also claims that Jesus will return (Quran 43:61).

-Latest revision: 23 April 2022
+Latest revision: 7 November 2022